chiumax/schedule-email-bot/README.md

 The school I go to groups classes into flexible 'blocks' of time.
 These 'blocks' of time are prone to change everyday and they are published on a google sheets.
 Instead of actually visiting the sheets page everyday, why not just send it/email it to you?

-I'll admit that the code here is not 100% reusable since a lot of things were special cases when I was scraping the schedules.
+Even if not meant to be reused, I'll admit that the code here is not 100% reusable since a lot of things were special cases when I was scraping the schedules.

 ## TO-DO
 - [ ] Add a different good morning message everyday